Every time I speak to Americans about Cuba travel, there appear to be a lot of rumors and insecurities about how to travel to Cuba from the US.

 - Traveler’s diarrhea

-Consult your healthcare physician well ahead of your journey to check if you need any vaccines before your Cuba holiday.
+Consult your healthcare physician well before your journey to check if you need any vaccines before your Cuba holiday.

-What you need is to make sure that you have valid travel insurance that is accepted in Cuba for the duration of your stay, currently in May 2022 which also covers Covid 19.
+What you need is to make sure that you have valid travel insurance that is accepted in Cuba for the duration of your stay, which also covers health issues and Covid 19.

 Must-know About Cuba Transportation